prkmk/pyCards/README.md

 # pyCards
-Simple deck of cards made with python
+A simple deck of cards made with python

+The example program is in Finnish